tschaub/nik/readme.md

 **Create a new package based on an existing one**

 Nik (as in "nick") lets you quickly start a new project based on an existing Node package.
-Host your project templates on [npmjs.org](http://npmjs.org/) or [GitHub](https://github.com/) and you can set up a new project in a snap:
+Host your project templates on [npmjs.org](http://npmjs.org/) or [GitHub](https://github.com/) and you can set up a new project in a snap.
+In an empty directory:

+    nik some-app-template

+If you want to create a new directory for the new project, use the `--directory` or `-d` option (see `nik --help` for usage).

-    nik my-project-template
+    nik some-app-template --directory my-app

 If you want to start a project based on a specific release of a package, use the `nik <pkg>@<version>` syntax: